 Identify your core values and learn how to live by them to build greater happiness.

-Sometimes you can go through life without paying much attention.
-Maybe you move from one thing to the next, playing on your phone, without considering whether your actions match up with what you believe is important – core values.
+Sometimes, you can go through life without paying much attention.
+Maybe you move from one thing to the next, playing on your phone, without considering whether your actions match what you believe is essential – core values.
 But when you go through life without following your values, you can lose yourself and your ability to generate real happiness.

 Want to identify what your core values are and learn how to live them?
 Keep reading…